Compression stockings: The complete guide

 See fashion stocking models

-Compression stockings for sports are designed with highly innovative technology that:
+Sports compression stockings are designed with highly innovative technology to:

-• Reduces vibration from impact with the ground
+• Reduce vibration from impact with the ground

-• Avoids lactic acid build-up in muscle tissue
+• Avoid lactic acid buildup in muscle tissue

-Diabetes: People with diabetes are vulnerable to a variety of foot conditions, and therapeutic stockings are a proven preventive ally.
+• Diabetes: People with diabetes are vulnerable to a variety of foot conditions, and therapeutic stockings are a proven tool for prevention.

 How to put on compression stockings properly